InformaticsMatters/squonk2-admin/README.rst

 **SquAd** uses the `squonk2-python-client`_ to interact with a Squonk2 environment and uses Will McGugan's `textual`_ framework to provide the user with a simple, text-based user interface modelled on the popular `k9s`_ Kubernetes monitor.
+At the moment **SquAd** is provides non-destructive, *read-only* access to the chosen Squonk2 environment.

 **SquAd** is *NOT* an alternative to (or replacement for) the existing `Data Manager UI`_.
 The role of **SquAd** is to provide a simple and lightweight